me-yutakun/me-yutakun/README.md

 ## Kon'nichiwa Minna👋
-- 👋 Hi, Shubham Chakraborty here, alias, Yuta as @me-yutakun
+- 👋 Hi, Shubham Chakraborty here, aka Yuta as @me-yutakun
-- 👀 WEB DEV & ANALYTICS enthusiast
+- 👀 BigData & Web Dev Enthusiast
-- 🌱 Hovering over BIGDATA & SPARK
+- 🌱 Hovering over Apache Spark
-- 💞️ Let's have dependency on each other! for better compilation.
+- 💞️ Let's have dependency on each other! for better compilation
+- 🌐 Polyglot guy who loves to code in #scala #python3 #c #js #css #html
 - 📫 How to reach me?

       :::: shubhamc98@yahoo.com ::::